laxatzi/blogPostCode/CSS/transitions/transitions.md

 Unlike print media, the internet is a dynamic medium.
 Page components are not necessarily static.
 They can bounce or rotate.
 Menus can drop down.
 Colors can change values.
 The best way to achieve any of these is with CSS transitions.
 With transitions we can control animations' duration and speed.
-They enable us to make property changes occurring smoothly and gradually over a certain duration on time, making pages interactive and improving user experience.
+We can make property changes occurring smoothly and gradually over a certain period of time, making pages interactive and improving user experience.

 The following is the CSS syntax for transitions: